bigfix/developer.bigfix.com/site/reference/types/xml-dom-node.md

 # type: xml dom node

-The &amp;lt;xml dom node&amp;gt; objects are the inspectors for the XML Document Object Module (DOM) nodes.
+The &lt;xml dom node&lt; objects are the inspectors for the XML Document Object Module (DOM) nodes.
 The console uses MSXML 6.0 if it is available.
 Otherwise it falls back to 4.0.
 The console requires at least 4.0 since 3.0 does not provide XML schema validation.

 # attribute &lt;integer&gt; of &lt;xml dom node&gt; : xml dom node